PerryXDeng/weaponizing_unicode/README.md

 https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf

-but first I will implement a simplistic version of it with numpy and emulate it with tensorflow to make sure the the tensorflow computational graph can handle the backpropagation
+but first I will implement a simplistic version of it with numpy and emulate it with tensorflow to make sure that the tensorflow computational graph can handle the backpropagation of the twin networks